Escape-Technologies/graphql-security-academy/packages/lessons/lack-of-protection-from-automated-threats/README.md

 ---
-title: 'Lack of Protection from Automated Threats'
+title: 'Implement Rate-Limiting for Bot Deterrence'
-description: 'Learn how to setup rate-limiting to deter bots from using your API.'
+description: 'Uncover the importance of rate-limiting as a mechanism to deter automated threats and bots from abusing your API.'
 category: 'DoS'
 difficulty: 'medium'
 owasp: 'API8:2023'